Carry forward

 How carry forward works in practice

-There are a number of steps that need to be followed to work out the maximum amount that can be carried forward.
+There are several steps that need to be followed to work out the maximum amount that can be carried forward.

 - Make sure the current annual allowance is used up.
-Remember contributions made by an individual need to be supported by relevant UK earnings, employer contributions do not.
+Remember contributions made by an individual, or a third party, need to be supported by relevant UK earnings, employer contributions do not.

 - Calculate the pension input amounts for the three carry forward years.

-The answer is the maximum amount that can be carried forward to the current pension input period.
+The total of these figures is the maximum amount that can be carried forward to the current pension input period.

 *If the result is negative, the individual will either have used carry forward or been liable for the annual allowance charge in that year.